Ethiopians in Washington, D.C.: Institutions

 The Ethiopian Community Center, Inc. (ECC, የኢትዮጵያ ሕብረተሰብ ማዕከል), headquartered in Washington, D.C., was established in 1980.
 The Ethiopian Community Development Council (ECDC), headquartered in Arlington, Virginia, promotes increased socioeconomic standing, culture, and education in the community and resettles refugees.
 The ECDC provided loans to 700 persons wishing to own businesses in a nine-year period ending in 2011; these loans totalled almost $4.5 million.
 The ECDC was established in 1983.

 The Ethiopian American Constituency Foundation (EACF), which promotes political involvement of the Ethiopian community, was established in 2003.
 It campaigned for the formal recognition of the Little Ethiopia in Shaw.
-Ethiocorps, an organization which recruits area Ethiopian Americans to volunteer in Ethiopia, was established in 2004.
+Ethiocorps, an organization which recruits area Ethiopian Americans to volunteer in Ethiopia, was established the following year.

 The Embassy of Ethiopia, Washington, D.C. serves the community.

 Economy

-In 2011 the Ethiopian Community Development Council stated that in Washington, D.C., Northern Virginia, and Maryland there were at least 1,200 businesses owned by ethnic Ethiopians.
+In 2011, the Ethiopian Community Development Council stated that in Washington, D.C., Northern Virginia, and Maryland there were at least 1,200 businesses owned by ethnic Ethiopians.

 The area has Ethiopian-owned Ethiopian restaurants and Ethiopian-owned non-Ethiopian restaurants.
-In 2011 "Mama Tutu" Belay stated that many Ethiopian restaurants had opened in the Petworth area of Washington DC, Arlington County, Virginia, and the downtown area of Silver Spring, Maryland.
+In 2011, "Mama Tutu" Belay stated that many Ethiopian restaurants had opened in the Petworth area of Washington DC, Arlington County, Virginia, and the downtown area of Silver Spring, Maryland.

-In addition as of 2013 there are about 25 doctors of Ethiopian and Eritrean background in the Baltimore-Washington area, as well as Ethiopian-owned travel agencies, taxi companies, and parking garages.
-As of 2010 many Ethiopians work as taxi drivers and parking attendants.
+As of 2013, there are about 25 doctors of Ethiopian and Eritrean background in the Baltimore-Washington area, as well as Ethiopian-owned travel agencies, taxi companies, and parking garages.
+As of 2010, many Ethiopians work as taxi drivers and parking attendants.

 The United States offices of Ethiopian Airlines are in Alexandria, Virginia.

 Media

-The DC area has Ethiopian newspapers, including Ze Ethiopia.
+The D.C. area has Ethiopian newspapers, including Ze Ethiopia.

 The Ethiopian Yellow Pages (የኢትዮጵያ የሎው ፔጅስ) is published in Alexandria, Virginia, and the headquarters of the publication is in Shaw, Washington, D.C.
 It has over 1,000 pages of content.
 As of 2011 Yeshimebeth T. "Mama Tutu" Belay is the publisher and her husband Yehunie Belay assists her.
 "Mama Tutu" Belay began the publication around 1994 by compiling lists of area businesses.

-In 2007 there were plans to create an Ethiopian television network in Alexandria.
+In 2007, there were plans to create an Ethiopian television network in Alexandria.
+Another media company that is currently operating is Ethiopique, a local news organization founded in 2022 that produces news and reporting for Amharic speaking communities in the Washington, D.C., Maryland, and Virginia area.
+The outlet focuses on local issues, civic engagement, and community affairs relevant to Ethiopian and Eritrean diaspora residents in the region.
+Ethiopique has received support through national journalism and civic media initiatives, including funding from Press Forward, a $500 million national effort to strengthen local news, as well as grants from the Listening Post Collective and participation in the Documented education program.
+In 2025, Ethiopique won the Public Service Award in the micro revenue tier at the LION Publishers Sustainability Awards, an annual awards program recognizing excellence and sustainability among independent local news organizations in the United States and Canada.